Remuneration report 2022

 Short-term incentive plan

-The maximum short-term incentive for the CEO in 2022 was 50% from the annual salary.
-Criteria for the short-term incentive plan was achieved partly and the reward on the earning period to paid to Ville Taipale is 16% from annual salary.
-The reward is paid in year 2023.
+The maximum short-term incentive for the CEO in 2024 was 50% from the annual salary.
+The criteria for the underlying 2024 short-term incentive plan were not achieved, and based on them, no remuneration shall be paid to the CEO in 2025.
+Neither the criteria for the short-term incentive plan 2023 were not reached and the no rewards on the earning period was paid to Ville Taipale in 2024.

 Performance-based Matching Share Plan 2021–2023